Oklahoma City University

 Dance academic courses include Musicals for Dancers, Dance Health, Dance History (general), American Dance History (focused on theatrical dance), multiple courses in Production and Management, Contracts and Management for Performers, multiple courses in Choreography, and multiple courses in Dance Pedagogy (teaching dance).

-Oklahoma City University dance dept. performance phoot - jazzIn addition to dance technique and academic courses, there is an extensive hands-on co-curricular program emphasizing preparation for competitive employability in a wide range of performing arts career options and resume-building experiences.
+In addition to dance technique and academic courses, there is an extensive hands-on co-curricular program emphasizing preparation for competitive employability in a wide range of performing arts career options and resume-building experiences.

-Alumni have appeared on Broadway and National Tours including Hamilton, Disney’s Newsies, Cinderella, Cats, Rent, 42nd Street, Frozen, Bandstand, Beetlejuice, My Fair Lady, Wicked, White Christmas, On The Twentieth Century, Hello Dolly, Oklahoma!, Motown: The Musical , Rocky, Memphis, West Side Story, Bubbling Brown Sugar, A Chorus Line, 9 to 5 the Musical, A Funny Thing Happened on the Way to the Forum, Amazing Grace, American Dance Machine, Annie Get Your Gun, Anything Goes, Bullets Over Broadway, Charlie and the Chocolate Factory, Chicago, Civil War, Crazy for You, Dance of the Vampires, Dracula the Musical, Dreams, Epic Proportions, Face the Music, Fascinating Rhythm, Follies, Fossie, Gentlemen Prefer Blondes, Good Vibrations, Grease, Great American Mousical, Guys and Dolls, Gypsy, Hairspray, Holiday Inn, If/Then, In the Heights, Jekyll & Hyde, Jerome Robbins Broadway, Kinky Boots, Kiss of the Spiderwoman, La Cage aux Folles, Mama Mia!, Matilda, Nice Work If You Can Get It, On the Town, Peter Pan, Phantom of the Opera, Promises Promises, Ring of Fire, Rock of Ages, Rocky, Saturday Night Fever, Show Boat, Shuffle Along, Smokey Joe’s Café, South Pacific, Spamalot, Steel Pier, Sunset Boulevard, Sweet Smell of Success, Taboo, The Addams Family, The Apple Tree, The Boy from Oz, The Bridges of Madison County, The Light in the Piazza, The Little Mermaid, The Music Man, The Pajama Game, The Producers, Tommy, Will Rogers Follies, Young Frankenstein, You’re a Good Man Charlie Brown, and Disney’s Aladdin.
+Alumni have appeared on Broadway and National Tours including Hamilton, Disney’s Newsies, Cinderella, Cats, Rent, 42nd Street, Frozen, Bandstand, Beetlejuice, My Fair Lady, Wicked, White Christmas, On The Twentieth Century, Hello Dolly, Oklahoma!, Motown: The Musical , Rocky, Memphis, West Side Story, Bubbling Brown Sugar, A Chorus Line, 9 to 5 the Musical, A Funny Thing Happened on the Way to the Forum, Amazing Grace, American Dance Machine, Annie Get Your Gun, Anything Goes, Bullets Over Broadway, Charlie and the Chocolate Factory, Chicago, Civil War, Crazy for You, Dance of the Vampires, Dracula the Musical, Dreams, Epic Proportions, Face the Music, Fascinating Rhythm, Follies, Fossie, Gentlemen Prefer Blondes, Good Vibrations, Grease, Great American Musical, Guys and Dolls, Gypsy, Hairspray, Holiday Inn, If/Then, In the Heights, Jekyll & Hyde, Jerome Robbins Broadway, Kinky Boots, Kiss of the Spiderwoman, La Cage aux Folles, Mama Mia!, Matilda, Nice Work If You Can Get It, On the Town, Peter Pan, Phantom of the Opera, Promises Promises, Ring of Fire, Rock of Ages, Rocky, Saturday Night Fever, Show Boat, Shuffle Along, Smokey Joe’s Café, South Pacific, Spamalot, Steel Pier, Sunset Boulevard, Sweet Smell of Success, Taboo, The Addams Family, The Apple Tree, The Boy from Oz, The Bridges of Madison County, The Light in the Piazza, The Little Mermaid, The Music Man, The Pajama Game, The Producers, Tommy, Will Rogers Follies, Young Frankenstein, You’re a Good Man Charlie Brown, and Disney’s Aladdin.

 Many Ann Lacy School students have aspired to become Radio City Rockettes, with fifty succeeding in achieving their goal.
-Joining them have been eighteen men performing in Radio City shows, and two women performing in Radio City Spectaculars in the song and dance ensemble.
+Joining them have been eighteen men performing in Radio City shows, and two women performing in Radio City Spectacularsin the song and dance ensemble.
 Four graduates have held top positions in the artistic administration of the Rockettes, and two have served in tour management and education.

 Many alumni can be found performing and managing all over the world at sea with Norwegian Cruise Line, Disney Cruise Line, Carnival Cruise Line, Celebrity Cruises, Royal Caribbean, Holland America Cruise Line, and Princess Cruises.
-Others can be found managing and performing at every Disney the park including Walt Disney World in Orlando, Disneyland in California, Disneyland Paris, Disneyland Hong Kong, Disneyland Shanghai, Disneyland Tokyo and in featured films like Disney’s Newsies: The Broadway Musical.
+Others can be found managing and performing at every Disney park including Walt Disney World in Orlando, Disneyland in California, Disneyland Paris, Disneyland Hong Kong, Disneyland Shanghai, Disneyland Tokyo, and in featured films like Disney’s Newsies: The Broadway Musical.